List of Elemental Gelade characters: Anime original characters

-Eve is the queen of Edel Garden but solely is used against her will by the members of Chaos Choir.
-Her appearance is similar to Ren except her gelade is blue.
-She has the power to create Sting Raids, the sole reason that Orfus and the others used her powers for years.
-Being on the verge of death, she calls Ren in her dreams to travel to Edel Garden to take her place.
-Cou follows Ren and Eve learns of how greatly Cou loves Ren.
-After Orfus uses her reaction with Aljeena and Jilltail to kill Cou, Eve uses the last of her strength to revive Cou, apologizing for everything she had caused by calling to Ren.
-Even after death, Eve's spirit helped Cou break through to Ren and free her of Chaos Choir's control of her by helping him release the forgotten song.
+Eve is the queen of Edel Garden, who is used against her will by the members of Chaos Choir.
+Her appearance is similar to Ren except her Gelade is blue.
+She has the power to create Sting Raids, which is the reason that Orfus and the others used her powers for years.
+Being on the verge of death, she calls Ren in her dreams to travel to Edel Garden and take her place.
+Coud follows Ren, and Eve learns of how greatly he loves Ren.
+After Orfus uses her reaction with Aljeena and Jilltail to kill Coud, Eve uses the last of her strength to revive Coud, apologizing for everything she had caused by calling to Ren.
+Even after death, Eve's spirit helped Coud break through to Ren and free her from Chaos Choir's control by helping him release the forgotten song.